The two new shows at Hollywood Studios debuted today! In this post, we offer some brief analysis about how these impact your day at Hollywood Studios.

 Despite the description, I think you can see from the concept art that the big-picture structure of the show remains largely unchanged.
 It’s a dark theater that uses bright puppetry to tell the Little Mermaid story.

-As we’ll discuss later, Hollywood Studios gets a lot tougher to tour with two new shows.
+As we’ll discuss later, Hollywood Studios gets a bit tougher to tour with two new shows.
 I’m not bothered by this particular one playing it a little safe—keeping the old IP and overall design while giving it what looks and sounds to be a glistening polish.

 Disney Villains: Unfairly Ever After debuts May 27